hph/drake/README.md

                             Select any of a comma-separated list of values or strings.

-###### Generating a one-time password without a seed
 This message lists all the available options at this time.
 The brackets mean that what's inside them is optional.
 If you run `drake -l` for example, the `-l` flag is ignored because it doesn't have a value (as opposed to `drake -l 16`).
 However, `drake -il` will assume interactive mode and ask for a value.

+###### Generating a one-time password without a seed
-If no option is specified, the output is a 16-character long password containing all printable characters and space (95 characters total):
+If no seed is specified the output will be a 16-character long password containing lowercase and uppercase characters, digits and punctuation symbols including space (95 characters total).
+Currently Python's `random` module is used but it will be raplaced by `os.urandom`, which is cryptologically secure, as soon as possible.

     $ drake
     R&Kp$A/>plqe]c<j

+###### Controlling the number of passwords and password length
 To control the number of passwords and their length, use the `-n` and `-l`
 flags: